aa4cc/fpga-generator/README.md

 # FPGA Generator of phase-shifted digital signals

-This folder contains a Quartus project implementing a generator of phase-shifted signals.
-The generator has multiple output channels.
+This folder contains a Quartus project implementing a multi-channel generator of phase-shifted signals.
 The duty cycle of each channel, as well as the relative phase shift between channels can be set.
 In addition, the frequency (which is shared by all channels) can be changed.

 ## Features